 Sometimes the air-using equipment demands a larger compressor, and there are a variety that are still portable compressors, but not carry.
 These portable air compressors ar on wheels.

 When powered by 220 volts, compressors are more efficient and have greater capacity than when supplied by 120 VAC.
-The air compressor is a converter, turning electrical voltage into stored compressed air energy.
-A 120 volt circuit has less energy available for conversion than the 220 volt circuit, so the 220 can generate higher flows of compressed air from the compressor.
+The air compressor is a converter, turning electrical power into stored compressed air energy.
+A 120 volt circuit has less energy available for conversion to compressed air energy than does the 220 volt circuit.
+The 220 can generate higher flows of compressed air from the appropriately sized compressor.

 Portability of compressors knows no bounds!
 Compressors are routinely flown into to remote sites all over the world.